 - U.S. purchases made directly from select technology providers of computer hardware, software, and cloud solutions

 - U.S. purchases for shipping

-4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year Then earn 1 point per dollar.
+4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year, then earn 1 point per dollar.

-This ability to earn a bonus on different spending categories each month is a new benefit to American Express cards.
+This ability to earn a bonus on different spending categories each month is new to American Express cards.
 Previously, you had to choose a single category to get extra points in for the entire year.
 I really love this perk of the card because you might spend a bunch on airfare one month and none the next.

 A drawback of this card is that the bonus categories only count for charges made in the U.S.

 With the American Express Business Gold card, you’ll earn points in AMEX’s transferrable points program, Membership Rewards.
 While there are many uses for Membership Rewards, the best one is transferring points to one of AMEX’s travel partners.